 Are Minor League Baseball Games Getting Slower or Faster?
-What do "process behavior charts" tell us?

 The other day, I saw an article about baseball's continued quest to shorten the length of games.
 The main focus is on the length of Major League Baseball games, although I'm not sure shortening games will attract newer, younger fans — it might just alienate the older, existing fans.